Research, Design & Interaction

 With a tight timeline and a modest budget, we could not test all of our design choices, so we relied on what was already tested by others.

-Armed with this base knowledge from secondary research, we then went out to observe Muawin users in their stores.
+Armed with this base knowledge from secondary research, we then set out to observe Muawin users in their stores.

-We wanted to understand their lifestyles and workflows, how they interacted with other technology, and how Muawin fit into all of this.
+We wanted to understand not just their use of Muawin, but also their lifestyles and workflows, how they interacted with other technology, and how Muawin fit into all of this.

-So we took out a day to shadow one of Muawin’s on-ground salesmen across three different clients.
+We also wanted to understand how the sales and onboarding process worked, so we took out a couple of days to shadow one of Muawin’s on-ground salesmen across three different prospective clients.

-We saw how the salesman approached new customers, made his pitch, and in case of a successful pitch, how he onboarded them to the platform.
+We saw how the salesman approached new customers, made his pitch, and in case of a successful pitch, how he onboarded them to the platform - and importantly, which parts of the app the clients needed help in understanding..

 From these initial interviews and visits, we had enough information to make a customer journey map for what an ideal user flow would look like.